rockyFierro/Applied-Javascript-Sprint-Challenge/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+	The DOM is a node tree model created by the browser.

 2. What is an event?
+	An event is anything that happens to the DOM, being created, opening, closing, clicking, scrolling.
 3. What is an event listener?
+	An event listener is like registering an object to 'listen' or wait for an event to happen to and then letting the object know to take a specified action(or return a function).

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to easily manipulate, or read and write the data in it.
 5. What is a component?
+	A component is several objects coming together to form a shape; This is helpful because after a component is created it can be made into multiple instances.

 ### Git Set up